1940–41 Gauliga Bayern

 For TSV 1860 München it was the first of two Gauliga championships the club would win in the era from 1933 to 1944.
-The club qualified for the 1941 German football championship, where it was knocked out after finishing second in its group, behind group winner and eventual German champions SK Rapid Wien, and ahead of Stuttgarter Kickers and VfL Neckarau.
+The club qualified for the 1941 German football championship, where it was knocked out after finishing second in its group.
+They were placed behind the group winner and eventual German champions SK Rapid Wien, and ahead of Stuttgarter Kickers and VfL Neckarau.

 The seventh edition of the Tschammerpokal, now the DFB-Pokal, saw 1.
 FC Nürnberg as the best Gauliga Bayern club reach the third round, having reached the final in the previous two editions.

 Table

 The 1940–41 season saw three new clubs in the league, Schwaben Augsburg, FC Wacker München and Würzburger Kickers.
 The league originally started with 13 clubs but TSV 1883 Nürnberg which had played as FSV Nürnberg in the previous season, withdrew during the season.